GDGVienna/droidcon-at-site/app/call-for-papers.md

 ---
 _Interested in presenting at droidcon Vienna?
 Cool!
 Thanks a lot!_

-The first call for papers is open till 3 March 2019, midnight Vienna time.
+The second call for papers is open till 19 May 2019, midnight Vienna time.

 ##### Topics